MajidSalimi/HPC-2022/Allgather/Readme.md

 ![Recursive Doubling](img/recursive_halving.png)

-we subdivide the exchange between the processes in various steps, that is in the first step will be created of the subtrees that will have processes that have distance equal to 2(log2𝑛𝑝)−1, where np is equal to the number of processes.
+We subdivide the exchange between the processes in various steps, that is, in the first step it will be created subtrees whose processes have a distance equal to 2(log2 𝑛𝑝)−1, where np is equal to the number of processes.
 As a result, processes within the same subtree will exchange their data.
-In the second step, subtrees will be created that will have processes that have a distance of 2(log2𝑛𝑝)−2, which will exchange data with processes that have the same distance.
+In the second step, subtrees will be created whose processes have a distance of 2(log2 𝑛𝑝)−2, which will exchange data with processes that have the same distance.
 From the following steps will be created subtrees maintaining the same methodology, that is distances equal to powers of 2.
 This will happen for n step, where n is the logarithm in base 2 of the number of processors.

 ## Allgather Algorithms